SanazJml27/MoodTwin-Lite/README.md

   <img alt="License" src="https://img.shields.io/badge/License-MIT-lightgrey">
 </p>

 MoodTwin-Lite is a lightweight longitudinal digital-twin prototype for **mood, sleep, activity, and wearable/smart-device trajectories**.
-It is inspired by the **timeline serialization** idea used in longitudinal patient digital-twin frameworks such as TwinWeaver, but it is an original, small, MacBook-friendly application.
-Instead of oncology EHR histories, it uses daily wearable and self-report style data: sleep, steps, active minutes, HRV, resting heart rate, screen time, stress, medication adherence, and self-reported mood.
+It is inspired by the **timeline serialization** idea used in longitudinal patient digital-twin frameworks such as TwinWeaver.
+It uses daily wearable and self-report style data including sleep, steps, active minutes, HRV, resting heart rate, screen time, stress, medication adherence, and self-reported mood.

 > Educational/research prototype only.
 Not a medical device.
 Not for diagnosis, treatment, crisis management, or clinical decision-making.